Avi0n/MeshCoreOne/docs/guides/BLE_Transport.md

 **Important:** Both `iOSBLETransport` and `BLEStateMachine` are Swift actors, not classes.
 This means all property access and method calls require `await`, providing automatic thread-safety and isolation guarantees under Swift's concurrency model.

-**Note:** MeshCore contains a separate, simpler `BLETransport` implementation that uses a delegate-based pattern.
-This is distinct from the more complex `iOSBLETransport + BLEStateMachine` implementation in MC1Services, which provides full state machine management, auto-reconnection, and production features.
+**Note:** The BLE transport is a platform concern: `MeshTransport` deliberately omits BLE, and the iOS-specific `iOSBLETransport + BLEStateMachine` pair in MC1Services provides the production implementation with full state machine management, auto-reconnection, and other production features.
+The MeshCore package ships only the cross-platform `WiFiTransport` and `MockTransport`.

 ## Architecture